alyssariah/clothing-store-frontend/README.md

 ## Tech/framework used
 -React

 -MDBootstrap

 -Python

 -Django

 -PostgreSQL

 ## Features
-Search bar:  A user can type in a word into the search field and the backend will search through the titles and categories to find a matching word.
-The frontend then will display those products that have the matching term.
+Search bar:  A user can type a word into the search field and the backend will search through the titles and categories to find a matching word.
+The frontend will display those products that have the matching term.

 Add to cart: When a user adds an item to their cart, a popup shows that they have added an item to their cart.
 They have an option to view their cart or the popup will timeout in 3 seconds.

-Shopping cart functionality: A user can edit the quantity of the products in their shopping cart, which also automatically updates price.
-A user can also delete and item from the cart and a number near the cart icon keeps track of how many items are in the cart.
+Shopping cart functionality: A user can edit the quantity of the products in their shopping cart, which also automatically updates the price.
+A user can also delete an item from the cart and a number near the cart icon keeps track of how many items are in the cart.

 ## Code Example
-Javascript for adding item to cart on the front end
+Javascript for adding item to cart on the frontend
 ```
 const addToCart = async() => {
         if(!props.user){